Bug Howard

-Johnathan "Bug" Howard (born November 28, 1994) is an American football tight end for the Philadelphia Stars of the United States Football League (USFL).
+Johnathan "Bug" Howard (born November 28, 1994) is an American football tight end.
 He played college football at North Carolina.

-Early years
+Early life

 Howard, who was given the nickname "Bug" by his grandmother when he was a toddler, attended Wilcox County High School in Rochelle, Georgia.

 College career

 Howard caught 22 passes in his freshman season at North Carolina.
 Howard scored the first touchdown of the 2015 college football season, his junior year, when he caught a touchdown pass from quarterback Marquise Williams in their game against the South Carolina Gamecocks.

 In his four-year career at UNC, Howard played in 46 games.
 He caught 146 passes for 2,048 yards and scored 18 touchdowns.
 He had just four dropped passes in four seasons at UNC.